danward79/SomethingInTheBack/readme.md

 -	Data is then published using the MQTT service.
 Which takes a channel of map[string]interface{}.
 -	Time packet transmission to keep displays up to date.
 -	Sunrise and Sunset MQTT events at -2, -1, 0, +1 hours.
 So an MQTT event at 2 hours, 1 hour before, at sunrise or sunset and one hour after.
--	All config data is now stored in config.txt
+-	All config data is now stored in config.cfg
 -	Added ability to replay a RFM12B log file.
 See below.
 This mimicks a RFM12b demo receiver.

 ```